vorsocom/mugen/README.md

 ## Architecture

 A muGen application consists of five layers, ranging from high-level platform interfaces to low-level core modules.
 These layers help maintain a [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), ensuring that dependencies always point towards lower layers.
 This approach increases flexibility, testability, and separation of concerns.
+Note, however, that clients which communicate with pull APIs and extensions which implement API endpoint will decrease "cleanliness".

 <p align="center">
     <img src="assets/images/mugen-architecture.png" width="501">